Ultraviolet Compactness of High-Redshift Galaxies as a Tracer of Early-Stage Gas Infall, Bursty Star Formation, and Offset from the Fundamental Metallicity Relation: Photometry Analysis

-We measure rest-UV sizes of the galaxies in our sample to target the extent of their star-forming regions.
-This choice was forced because, at the redshifts considered in this study, the rest-UV falls in the NIRCam short wavelength filters with much better resolution and much smaller PSFs than the NIRCam long wavelength filters.
+More specifically, we measure the rest-UV sizes of the galaxies in our sample to target the extent of their star-forming regions.
+This choice was forced because, at redshifts considered in this study, the rest-UV falls in the NIRCam short wavelength filters which have much better spatial resolution and much smaller PSFs than the NIRCam long wavelength filters.
 Hence, targeting the rest-UV enables more accurate size measurements.
-We model each galaxy in the broad-band filter that corresponds to rest-frame 2000 \AA.
+We model each galaxy in the broad-band filter that covers rest-frame 2000\AA.
 This is mainly to ensure uniformity, and to avoid potential biases resulting from wavelength-dependent galaxy sizes.
-The downside is that this choice limits our analysis to galaxies at $z > 4$, below which the rest-frame 2000 \AA\ falls in the NIRCam F090W and shorter wavelength \hst\ filters.
-The former does not cover a significant fraction of our sources and the latter does not provide a similar resolution to NIRCam short-wavelength photometry.
+The downside is that this choice limits our analysis to galaxies at $z > 4$, below which the rest-frame 2000\AA\ falls in the NIRCam F090W and shorter-wavelength HST filters.
+The former does not cover a significant fraction of our sources and the latter does not provide a similar spatial resolution to NIRCam short-wavelength photometry.

 Although we have constructed empirical PSFs for our entire sample (see Section \ref{sec: data-phot}), we chose to use \texttt{WebbPSF} \citep{wPSF2, wPSF3} PSFs for light profile modeling.
-This choice ensures that the sizes are measured consistently across our entire sample, especially given that the empirical PSF can be under-sampled for the fields which are covered in only a few NIRCam pointings (e.g., programs 1433 and 2767). \cite{Baggen+2023} have shown that the measured Sersic half-light radii are not sensitive to the choice of PSF and that the empirical and \texttt{WebbPSF} PSFs perform similarly.
+This choice ensures that the sizes are measured consistently across our entire sample, especially given that the empirical PSFs can be under-sampled for the fields which are only covered in a few NIRCam pointings (e.g., programs 1433 and 2767). \cite{Baggen+2023} have shown that the measured Sersic half-light radii are not sensitive to the choice of PSF and that the empirical and \texttt{WebbPSF} PSFs perform similarly.